mathieuSauvage/MayaFluidTextureViewer/README.md

 ## Intented way to use it

-After you cached the source fluid then you can focus on the texture animation of various parameters by playblasting the viewer.
+After you cached the source fluid then you can focus on the fluid texture's parameters animation by playblasting the viewer.

 ## Usage in Maya